 Well, exponentially growing the insights gained from data is critical for the movement into Enterprise AI, and it’s a matter of scale — using more available data for more data projects, faster.
 This cannot happen without expanding the breadth of people that have access to and work with data on a day-to-day basis (read: this cannot happen without you, the non-coding analyst, taking on a bigger role).

 Here are just seven of the top code-free features Dataiku has to offer that will change the way you work with data.
-If you want more (yes, there are many, many more!), check out the guidebook to go from Excel to Dataiku or download the free version of Dataiku to discover it for yourself.

 1. Smart Data Ingestion